Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: CONCLUSION

 \section{CONCLUSION}

-In this paper, we propose an approach to divide the scope of searching for the error sequence induced by the channel noise with the segmentation approach.
-Every segment is defined based on the parity constraints extracted from the parity check matrix with or without manipulation (row operations).
-Then, we employ multiple error pattern generators, each for one segment.
-We propose a method to combine these sub-patterns in a near-ML order for checking.
-As this approach generates valid error patterns with respect to the selected parity constraint, both the average number of queries and the BLER performance improve remarkably.
+In this paper, we propose an approach to divide the search space for the error sequence induced by channel noise through segmentation.
+Each segment is defined based on parity constraints extracted from the parity check matrix.
+We then employ multiple error pattern generators, each dedicated to one segment.
+We introduce a method to combine these sub-patterns in a near-ML order for checking.
+Since this approach generates valid error patterns with respect to the selected parity constraints, both the average number of queries and the block error rate (BLER) performance (under abandonment only) improve significantly.
+Additionally, the reuse of pre-generated sub-patterns in forming new error patterns reduces the number of operations for each query.
+Consequently, alongside the reduction in the average number of queries, the decoding time decreases considerably, down to one-fifth of ORBGRAND.
+The study of the tradeoff between memory requirements based for various scheduling schemes on one hand and throughout on the other remians as future work for hardware architecture design.